 7. 2007 West Virginia: The Mountaineers had a BCS title game invitation all but hand delivered before losing to Pitt at home in the final week of the season.
 They also lost to South Florida earlier in the year.
 But they earned their spot in this pantheon by upsetting Oklahoma in the Fiesta Bowl under interim coach Bill Stewart.

 8. 2003 Miami: The Hurricanes were ranked second in the nation after a 7-0 start and looked primed for another title bid.
 But then the offense sputtered while scoring a total of 13 points in back-to-back losses to Virginia Tech and Tennessee.
-Miami rebounded to win the conference title in its final Big East season and then defeated rival Florida State in the Orange Bowl.
+Miami rebounded to win the conference title in its final Big East season and then defeat rival Florida State in the Orange Bowl.

 9. 2000 Virginia Tech: A year after playing for the national title with Michael Vick, the Hokies came back with an 11-1 season, the only loss coming to Miami.
 The season ended with a blowout of Clemson in the Gator Bowl.